National Cadet Corps (India): History

 In 1949, the Girls Division was formed in order to provide equal opportunities to school and college-going girls.
 The NCC was given an inter-service image in 1950 when the Air Wing was added, followed by the Naval Wing in 1952.
 In the same year, the NCC curriculum was extended to include community development/social service activities as a part of the NCC syllabus at the behest of Late Pandit Jawaharlal Nehru who took a keen interest in the growth of the NCC.
 Following the 1962 Sino-Indian War, to meet the requirement of the Nation, NCC training was made compulsory in 1963.
 This was discontinued in 1968, when the Corps was again made voluntary.

 During Indo-Pakistani war of 1965 & Bangladesh-Pakistani war of 1971, NCC cadets were the second line of defence.
 They organized camps to assist ordnance factories, supplying arms and ammunition to the front and also were used as patrol parties to capture enemy paratroopers.
 The NCC cadets also worked hand in hand with the Civil defense authorities and actively took part in rescue works and traffic control.

 After the 1965 and 1971 wars, the NCC syllabus was revised.
 Rather than just being a second line of defence, the revised NCC syllabus laid greater stress on developing qualities of leadership and officer like qualities.
 The military training which the NCC cadets received was reduced and greater importance was given to social service and youth management.

+NCC cadets across the country are fully geared up to take part in Civil Defence Mock Drill to be conducted across 244 districts of the country on May 7th, 2025.

 Motto and aim

-"The discussion for the motto of NCC was started in 11th central advisory meeting (CAC) held on 11 August 1978.
+The discussion for the motto of NCC was started in 11th central advisory meeting (CAC) held on 11 August 1978.
 At that time there were many mottos in mind like "Duty and wisdom"; "Duty, Unity and Discipline"; "Duty and Unity"; "Unity and Discipline".
-Later, at the 12th CAC meeting on 12 Oct 1980 they selected and declared "Unity and Discipline" as the motto for the NCC.
-In living up to its motto, the NCC strives to be and is one of the greatest cohesive forces of the nation, bringing together the youth hailing from different parts of the country and molding them into united and disciplined citizens of the nation".
+Later, at the 12th CAC meeting on 12 October 1980 they selected and declared "Unity and discipline" as the motto for the NCC.
+In living up to its motto, the NCC strives to be and is one of the greatest cohesive forces of the nation, bringing together the youth hailing from different parts of the country and molding them into united and disciplined citizens of the nation.